Vadiraj-Puranik/Terraform/Installing Terraform/README.md

 Step 3: I have moved it to C:\terraform

-Step 4: Go to your system propertied and add an environment variable for the path of your download
+Step 4: Go to your system properties and add an environment variable for the path of your download

 Step 5: Run terraform --help which should display as below